ssfsx17/sky-islands/core.md

 **Bouncing Shot**:

+- Technique
+- 1 AP
 - 5 energy
 - Do a ranged weapon attack against two targets who are within 5 feet of each other.
 Its damage type is changed to be of the linked element.

 **Guided Shot**:

+- Technique
+- 1 AP
 - 5 energy
-- Do a ranged weapon attack, adding your Weapon Ranged Techs rating to your Physical Accuracy.
+- Do a ranged weapon attack, adding your Weapon Ranged Techs skill rating to your Physical Accuracy.
 Its damage type is changed to be of the linked element.

 #### Rating 10

 **Armor-Piercing Shot**:

+- Technique
+- 1 AP
 - 10 energy
 - Do a ranged weapon attack, ignoring the target's Physical Armor.
 Its damage type is changed to be of the linked element.

 **Elemental Discharging Ranged Ripple**

+- Technique
+- 1 AP
 - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
 - Effects immediately occur based on the elemental charges you were holding.
   - Air: You instantly move a square-side-adjacent enemy by 5 feet for each Air Charge discharged.
 All of this movement must be done to exactly one such enemy.